Here’s how I made matching Mickey tie-dye shirts for a Disney Vacation

 Making Tie-Dye Shirts

 Are you one of those families?
-You know, those families who love to wear matching shirts on your Disney vacations?
-Good, because my family is, too.
+You know, those families who look forward to wearing matching shirts on every Disney vacations?
+Well then you’re in good company because my family is, too.
 Not only are matching shirts great for family photos, but they also make it easier to spot wandering kiddos (and adults) in a crowd.
+Double score.

-At many of the Walt Disney World hotels, you can often find a Mickey tie-dye shirt project on the recreation calendar.
+At many of the Walt Disney World hotels, you’ll find Mickey tie-dye shirt projects on the recreation calendar.
 There’s usually a small fee to make them, but matching Mickey tie-dye shirts make for a great memento of your family vacation.

 How to Make Matching Mickey Tie-Dye Shirts

-That said, you don’t have to stay at WDW (or wait for the craft time) to make your own shirts.
+That said, you don’t have to stay at WDW (or take time out for vacation craft time) to make your own shirts.
 That’s because the Disney Parks Blog shared the instructions for making Mickey tie-dye shirts at home.

 I tested it out to see if it’s really as easy as it seems.
 My family has had a lot of “Pinterest fails” so we went into it with high hopes, but also realistic expectations that it may not look quite like the example.
 Here’s how we made our matching Mickey tie-dye shirts (and how they turned out).

 For this project, you’ll need white T-shirts, a bucket of ice water, a tablecloth (or something similar to protect your work surface), plastic wrap, chalk, large Ziploc bags, and a tie-dye kit.
-Your tie-dye kit should include dye, gloves, and rubber bands, but if not, you’ll need to get the gloves and rubber bands separately.
+Your tie-dye kit should come with dye, gloves, and rubber bands, but if it’s just dye, you’ll need to get the gloves and rubber bands separately.
 A wire rack and large sheet pan, while optional, will also be helpful for containing your mess.

-DISNEY GUIDE: Everything You Need to Know about Disney Genie and Genie+
+DISNEY GUIDE: Everything to know about Disney Genie and Genie+

-After a little trial and error (the “error” being that our first round of shirts didn’t come out and we had to start over), we learned that it’s very important to take your time preparing your shirts in order to make the Mickey shape come out clearly.
+After a little trial and error (the “error” being that our first round of shirts didn’t come out and we had to start over), we learned that it’s super important to take your time preparing your shirts in order to make the Mickey shape come out clearly (the measure twice, cut once approach).
 If you’re working with kids under 10, you may want to prep their shirt for them and let them do the fun part: the dyeing.
+Since it’s kind of a messy project, it’s good to do a full batch of shirts all at once so you only have one cleanup.

 First, use a piece of chalk to trace the Mickey shape onto your shirts.
 Instead of tracing the ears and Mickey’s head as they look in the printout, we traced the ears and then moved the printout down a bit before tracing the head.
 This gave us a little more space to work with to define the Mickey shape.